RanaWaleed1991/IT-HelpDesk-Labs/Core_OS_Skills/Printer_Troubleshooting/lab03_Printer_Troubleshooting.md

 ---

 ## Step 6 – Simulate Stuck Jobs in Queue
 Multiple jobs were queued, then the **Print Spooler service was stopped**, leaving jobs stuck in the queue.
+"Cancel All Documents" option was not able to get executed

 ![Stuck Queue](screenshots/Queue_Stuck_Jobs.PNG)